Generalized Composition via Nerves: Models and Algebra: Models of n i s

 \subsection{Introduction}

-Thus far in the search for a simplicial set $\mathcal{S'}$ which is the nerve of a structure with $(n,i)$-composition i.e. an $(n,i)$-composer of sets (page \pageref{wantcompstruct}), we have used the closure-under-degeneracies requirement to deduce that all $m$-simplices of $\mathcal{S'}$ with $m \leq n+1$ must: \begin{itemize} \item be subface simplicial. \item satisfy certain surjectivity conditions. \end{itemize}
+Thus far in the search for a simplicial set $\MC{S}'$ which is the nerve of a structure with $(n,i)$-composition i.e. an \NICOMP{n}{i} of sets (page \pageref{wantcompstruct}), we have used the closure-under-degeneracies requirement to deduce that all $m$-simplices of $\MC{S}'$ with $m \leq n+1$ must: \begin{itemize} \item be subface simplicial. \item satisfy certain surjectivity conditions. \end{itemize}

 We will now examine the implications of requiring closure under $(n,i)$-composition.
 We have already seen by the ``e-simplicial composites'' lemma (page \pageref{simpclosure}) that if $w$ is an $(n,i)$-composition with each $d_jw$ ($j \neq i$) e-simplicial, then $d_i(w)$ is also e-simplicial.
 It follows immediately that if each $d_j(w)$ ($j \neq i$) subface-simplicial then $d_i(w)$ is, in fact, also subface simplicial.